BrianHicks/notes-app-2020/README.md

 - [ ] at some point, I want to move away from using ints for IDs and go to UUIDs.
 Possible UUID1s?
 - [ ] It'd be super slick to do an idea-fight kind of thing where one could order the children of a node.

+### The Plan for Storage

+I want stored notes to eventually sync like a CRDT so I can learn how to do that.
+That means, probably:

+- a hybrid logical clock for timestamps
+- a LWW-map for modifying attributes

+For now I'm *not* going to implement P2P stuff like a Merkle DAG or whatever; I'll probably just sync with something off the shelf like pouchdb/couchdb.

 ### Notes to Self

 elm-rte-toolkit looks cool, and it may make sense to add it later, but don't go for the complexity now!